e-camargo/ElkStack-Project-HW13/README.md

 - 10.0.0.7 Web-3

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned (in this project, it is the Jump-Box):

-SSH into the control node and follow the steps below:
+SSH into the control node:

-- Copy the Playbook YAML and if applicable its corresponding config file to Jump Box Ansible container.
+- Copy the Playbook YAML and its corresponding config file to the Jump-Box Ansible container.
-- Update the Playbook YAML and the Config with key values.
+- Update the Playbook YAML and the config file with the values pertinent to your network.

-[Example]

-filebeat-playbook.yml (hosts: webservers)
-and
-filebeat-config.yml (setup.kibana: host: "Elk-VM01:5601", output.elasticsearch: hosts: ["Elk-VM01:9200"])

 - Run the playbook, and navigate to the web servers to check that the installation worked as expected.

 NOTE: Included in this repo,

 -- ElkStack-Project-HW13\Linux\QueryWebSrvDockCont.sh

-which will output the running Docker containers on your web servers from your Ansible container within your "jump box".
+When executed from your Jump-Box' container, it will output to the terminal the status of the Docker containers on each of your web servers.

-- _Which file is the playbook?
-Where do you copy it?

-RedTeamAdmin@RedTeam-JumpBox-01:~/Ansible-ymls$ sudo docker cp /home/RedTeamAdmin/Ansible-ymls/roles/filebeat-playbook.yml 60d5404ded25:/etc/ansible/roles/

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-The "/etc/ansible/hosts" file.

-ansible.cfg: #inventory      = /etc/ansible/hosts

-_How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-filebeat-playbook.yml (hosts: webservers)
-and
-install-elk-playbook.yml (hosts: hosts: elk)
+File Details:

+- filebeat-playbook.yml (located, /etc/ansible/roles/): Filebeat playbook
+- Hosts (located, "/etc/ansible/"): Ansible hosts file
+- Ansible.cfg (located, "/etc/ansible/"): Ansible configuration file

+Misc:

 - _Which URL do you navigate to in order to check that the ELK server is running?

 -- URL (Where the IP is the Elk-VM01 virtual machine public IP): http://20.25.84.179:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_The specific commands to download the playbook, update the files, etc._

-(1) run ansible-playbook /etc/ansible/roles/filebeat-playbook.yml
+- (1) run ansible-playbook /etc/ansible/roles/filebeat-playbook.yml
-and
-(2) run ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml
+- (2) run ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml